michaelBielang/universityProject-Angular_Electron_HALT/readme.md

   - install ZipDLL plugin (../NSIS/Plugins/x86-ansi/): https://nsis.sourceforge.io/ZipDLL_plug-in
   - install AccessControl plugin: https://nsis.sourceforge.io/AccessControl_plug-in
   - open .nsi script file with NSIS and build it

+## How to run Tests
+If on windows, it's advised to use Powershell
+- `npm run db-test` Test sqlite3 database interface
+- `npm run user-test` Test if prepared mock user does get returned as expected
+- `npm run searchhistory-test` Test if prepared search history entry gets returned as expected
+- `npm run faculty-test` Check if faculty information gets return as expected from api controller
+- `npm run healthCheck-test` If api healthCheck controller returns correct healthy info
+- `npm run search-test` Will try to connect vpn and tests ldap lookup.
+It needs to be closed with ctrl + c due to ldap service keeping it open.

 ## How to install production version